- Search The Registry

-African American Registry acknowledges the Japanese attack on Pearl Harbor with 10 short facts that occurred during or after the incident.
+On this date from 1941, we recall the Japanese attack on Pearl Harbor with 10 short Black facts that occurred during or after the incident.

 3. Joe Louis promised prize money from his next two fights to the Army and Navy relief funds.

 4. Doc Clayton recorded the revenge song “Pearl Harbor Blues,” damning the Japanese for their attack on Pearl Harbor.
 “Even a rattlesnake won’t bite you in your back,” Clayton sang about those “ungrateful” Imperial Japanese pilots.

 5. Josh White sang the tune “Are You Ready?” promising Americans that any Japanese soldier he would “batter till his head gets flatter.”

 6. Edgar G. Brown, director of the National Negro Council, sent word to President Roosevelt that all Black Americans pledged their 100 percent loyalty to the United States.

 7. The Southern Negro Youth Congress raised money for defense bonds, sponsored an Army Welfare Committee to establish a USO Center for Negroes, and created its own Youth for Victory Committee.

 8. Dr. Charles Drew urged that Americans, “whether black or white, need to get on with the winning of the war,” despite Drew’s disappointment at the needless and dangerous segregation of white and black blood supplies.

 9. Richard Wright, one of America’s greatest writers, offered his literary services to the government for “the national democratic cause.”

-10. The Federal Bureau of Investigation, know for spying on and plotting against African American Civil Rights leaders, concluded that “despite pockets of cynicism, African Americans strongly supported, and desired to be part of, the war effort.”
+10. The Federal Bureau of Investigation, known for spying on and plotting against Black Civil Rights leaders, officially concluded that “despite pockets of cynicism, Blacks strongly supported, and desired to be part of, the war effort.”